zulfadlizainal/nr-dimensioning/Part 5 PDSCH/3_DL User Throughput/README.md

 <br />
 <br />

-Below relation between SS-RSRP and SS-SINR/RSRQ is used for mapping purpose.
+Below relation between SS-RSRP and SS-RSRQ & SS-SINR is used for RF relation derivation.
 <br />
 <br />
 <p align="center">